Architectural Engineering BEng (Hons)Study level: Undergraduate

 For advice and guidance on tuition fees and student loans visit our Undergraduate Finance page and see The University’s Tuition Fee and Refund Terms and Conditions.

 We offer a range of International scholarships to students all over the world.
 For more information, visit our International Scholarships page.

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.
 Find out what's included in your tuition costs.

-The faculty’s £50m Engineering and Computing Building and new £25m Beatrice Shilling Building are designed to support hands-on learning.
-Our Sir John Laing Building also houses a CAD Studio and Architectural Technology Studio4.
+Our £50m Engineering and Computing Building and new £25m Beatrice Shilling Building are designed to support hands-on learning.
+The Sir John Laing Building also houses a CAD Studio and Architectural Technology Studio4.

 The multi-functional Architectural Technology Studio space acts both as a teaching and tutorial room.
 It houses 40 high spec computers which include Revit, Sketchup and AutoCAD.
 An informal area is available for group discussions, tutorials and making models.

 You will have access to our Simulation Centre, which incorporates best practice building information modelling (BIM).
 Using a 3D model, the centre is designed so that you can view and walk through your project to add value, realise efficiencies and ensure every member of the construction team understands what is required of them and when.